-An examination of all available evidence provides a surprising clue about how demand characteristics bias participant responses.
-Contrary to virtually every pre-existing theoretical framework Coles, Gaertner, et al. (2022), we did not find evidence that demand effects are driven by response bias.
-More specifically, we did not find that two moderators theorized to underlie response biases—motivation and opportunity to adjust responses—moderated the effects of experimentally-manipulated demand characteristics.
+An examination of the evidence we were able to synthesize provides a surprising clue about how demand characteristics bias participant responses.
+Contrary to virtually every pre-existing theoretical framework, we did not find evidence that demand effects are driven by response bias (Rosenthal…Coles, Gaertner, et al. (2022).
+More specifically, we did not find that two factors theorized to underlie response biases—motivation and opportunity to adjust responses—moderated the effects of experimentally-manipulated demand characteristics.
 Instead, our results are consistent with a more parsimonious view: that demand effects are driven by participant beliefs—i.e., placebo effects.
 However, our investigation of underlying mechanisms was based on single-item measures that were either (a) completed by an external set of participants who reviewed short descriptions of studies in the meta-analysis (Study 1b), or (b) collected in a single experiment that may not generalize to other study contexts (Study 2).
-Thus, although the results provide strong evidence that demand characteristics can produce placebo-related shifts in participants’ responses, it would be premature to dismiss other potential mediators (e.g., ones that produce response biases).
+Thus, although the results provide evidence that demand characteristics can produce placebo-related shifts in participants’ responses, it would be premature to dismiss other potential mediators (e.g., ones that produce response biases).

-Additional moderator analyses indicated that some methodological decisions—such as sampling students, running studies in-person, and not offering participant payment—are associated with increases in hypothesis-consistent responding.
-Furthermore, participants seem to have a modest ability to predict how demand characteristics will impact their responses.
-However, these conclusions should also be considered preliminary, as many meta-analytic moderator analyses have limited underpowered and/or may contain unidentified confounds.
+Additional moderator analyses indicated that some methodological decisions—such as sampling students, running studies in-person, and not offering payment—are associated with increases in hypothesis-consistent responding.
+However, student status is the only one of those moderators that was robust in sensitivity analyses.
+We also found that demand characteristics tended to be more impactful when a nil (as opposed to negative or positive) hypothesis is communicated.
+Surprisingly, we found that participants had little-to-no ability to predict how demand characteristics would impact other participants, although that it is possible that their performance would improve with more information.

 Implications for conceptualizations of participant roles

 In his pioneering work on demand characteristics, Orne (1962) characterized participants as “good subjects” who are motivated to help the researcher confirm their hypothesis.
-Our results—although not without their limitations—suggest that this is not a prominent participant goal.
+Our results—although not without their limitations—do not suggest that this is a prominent participant goal.
 Indeed, across all experimental contexts reviewed by Study 1b participants, the estimated mean motivation to help confirm the study hypothesis was near zero (M = 0.42, SD = 0.53).
-To be sure, there were some study contexts in which participants reported slight motivation to confirm the experimenter’s hypothesis, such as when they were told the researcher expected them to (a) prefer a news article that favors their political party (M = 2.18), (b) avoid perceiving a shift in an optical illusion (M = 1.62), and (c) feel moved by happy and sad music (M = 1.36).
+To be sure, there were some study contexts in which participants tended to report slight motivation to confirm the experimenter’s hypothesis, such as when they were told the researcher expected them to (a) prefer a news article that favors their political party (M = 2.18), (b) avoid perceiving a shift in an optical illusion (M = 1.62), and (c) feel moved by happy and sad music (M = 1.36).
 However, this can alternatively be interpreted as motivation to respond in a manner that is consistent with their beliefs—not motivation to help the experimenter.
 Indeed, participants were generally only motivated to confirm the hypothesis when it conformed with their own beliefs.
-This was evidenced by a modest-sized correlation between study-level estimates of participants’ (a) motivation to confirm the hypothesis, and (b) belief in the hypothesis (r = 0.52).
+This was evidenced by a modest-sized correlation between study-level estimates of participants’ (a) motivation to confirm the hypothesis, and (b) belief in the hypothesis (r = 0.52, confidence interval).
 These results are consistent with a placebo-based account of demand characteristics.